florentpoujol/CSharpToUnityScriptConverter/readme.md

 You want to try before bying ?
 No problem !
 Head over to my website to [test the live demo](http://www.florent-poujol.fr/en/unity3d/c-to-unityscript-converter).
-Unlike the extension, you can convert only 100 lives at a time but the quality of the conversion is identical !
+Unlike with the extension, you can convert only 100 lines at a time but the quality of the conversion is identical !

 #How to install